CarlosGarciaSanchez19/fractol/README.md

 - Press `3` to view the Burning Ship fractal.

 ### Dynamic Julia Parameter
 - While viewing the Julia fractal, press and hold the left mouse button to dynamically adjust the Julia parameter to the cursor's position.
 Release the button to lock the parameter.
-You can also click at a point in the Mandelbrot set and then change to Julia to see the relation between Mandelbrot points and Julia fractals.
+You can also click at a point in the Mandelbrot set and then change to Julia (pressing `2`) to see the relation between Mandelbrot points and Julia fractals.

 ### 🖼️ Save Image 🖼️
 - Press `G` to save the current fractal view as a **BMP image** in the program's folder.